-Conserving the region's highest quality natural resources and agricultural areas complements directing resources to specific types of reinvestment areas.
+Summary: Conserving the region's highest quality natural resources and agricultural areas complements directing resources to specific types of reinvestment areas.
 While preservation decisions are often driven in part by opportunity, strategic frameworks like the ON TO 2050 conservation areas layer can help maximize the benefits of land protection by coordinating different actors across jurisdictional boundaries.
 These efforts can occur anywhere in the region, but are particularly urgent at its developing edge.
+When expansion occurs, communities can use strategies to preserve sensitive lands while facilitating growth and planning for long term fiscal sustainability.
 Note that an expanded version of this recommendation will also appear in the Environment Chapter.